Window air conditioners are quite popular today because of their low cost and efficiency.

 We do hope this post answered all of your questions about, “What is a window air conditioner?”

-The free buying guide we mentioned near the top of this post is a good place to start your comparison shopping.
+The free buying guide we mentioned earlier in this post is a good place to start your comparison shopping.